Communicating the Company Decision

 - The decision has been vetted, discussed, budgeted, forecasted, and pureed.

-That isn’t always the case for the majority of the workforce:
+That isn’t always the case for the majority of the workforce which may:

-- Workforce may lack insight into the long-term strategy of the company
+- Lack insight into the long-term strategy of the company

-- Workforce may not have insight into what other departments are doing
+- Not have insight into what other departments are doing

 - Workforce may not have the experience to understand “scaling” a company, a tough economy, or the strategy around an operating plan that is thinking 3, 6, 18 months out

-If a more experienced mind needed reports, multiple departments and weeks or months to come to a decision, can we expect someone with less exposure to the business or industry to understand the impact in a 10-minute stand up meeting or an email announcement?
-An email or a quick stand up announcement to the workforce is usually just a fraction of the time that leadership had to digest a company decision and at the end of the day, not a fair expectation.
+If a more experienced mind needed reports, multiple departments and weeks or months to come to a decision, can we expect someone with less exposure to the business or industry to understand the impact in a 10-minute stand-up meeting or an email announcement?
+Both are just a fraction of the time that leadership had to digest a company decision and at the end of the day, not a fair expectation.

 I am not sure which of the above is worse.
 Less experienced generations want to hear the “WHY” behind the “WHAT”.
 We all know what happens when an idea doesn’t have any support.
 We all know what happens when a mob rally’s behind a bad idea.
 Lack of support doesn’t just hurt the company but also hurts the employee’s professional career.
 Want to see different generations get behind a single positive idea?
 Check out a FlashMob.

-You can zig or zag with every facet of the company.
-The direction of your product, the clients you go after, or the health plan you choose.
+You can zig or zag with every decision a company makes.
+The direction of your product, the clients you go after, or the health plan you choose can all go one way or another.
 Let’s not even get started on software or hardware product decisions the company makes.

 We all question the decisions the coaches of our favorite sports teams make.
 Which player they picked or traded in the draft.
 Why they picked a specific play when it was 1st and goal or who is up to bat when the bases are loaded.
 How many times have you wanted to ask (not accuse) the coach about the “WHY” behind the decision?

 My goal is to explain not just WHAT company decisions have been made, but WHY the company decisions were made.
-Even when an employee doesn’t get the reasoning, doesn’t want to get the reasoning, or wants to tell the rest of the company why they think the company decision sucks, HR needs to keep stand fast.
-HR should not give up and just say “NO”.
-(Moving this type of employee out of the company is another topic, but in this moment, trying to communicate the WHY is the focus)
+Even when an employee doesn’t get the reasoning, doesn’t want to get the reasoning, or wants to tell the rest of the company why they think the company decision sucks, HR needs to stand fast.
+HR should not give up.

 We try to make a conscious effort to explain why we are going after one set of clients vs. another.
 Why we made this health plan decision vs. another.
 Why we chose a hardware vendor over another.
 We also try to reinforce the message a number of times, a number of ways, from different people and different angles.
 It may sound like overkill, and a lot of work, but at the end of the day, I believe that it is worth it.
 The more people who “get it”, the better the group will be.

 Don’t get me wrong; I know I miss a lot of opportunities to communicate.
 There have been times when I thought I am over communicating, and I have been told I didn’t communicate enough.
 When I thought I didn’t say enough, people said they understood.
-It is a work in progress, but if we can try to focus on the WHY and not just the WHAT, I think everyone’s job will go a lot easier, and the company will be better for it.
-Over communicate your next company decision.
+It is a work in progress, but if we can try to focus on the WHY and not just the WHAT, I think everyone’s job will be easier.
+Over-communicate your next company decision, the company will be better for it.

 See you at the after party,